CherokeeLanguage/CherokeeLessons.com/content/lesson-audio/cherokee-language-lessons-1---audio-exercises/index.md

 ## Audio Lessons - About

 These audio exercise sessions complement the book 'Cherokee Language Lessons 1', 3rd Edition, by Michael Conrad.
+They are also usable with the 2nd edition.

 Each set of audio exercises should be completed **before** working through the corresponding chapters in the book.
 The audio will indicate when you should